blikblum/nextbone-routing/README.md

   route('application', { path: '/' }, function () {
     route('home', { path: '', component: 'home-component' }) // define component with a tag name...
     route('login', { component: LoginComponent }) // ... or with a constructor
+    route('register', { component: AsyncRegisterComponent }) // lazy load component definition
-    route('contacts', { class: ContactsRoute }) // define a route class that can control lifecycle and component route('tasks', { class: TasksRoute }) // lazy load a route class.
+    route('contacts', { class: ContactsRoute }) // define a route class that can control lifecycle and component route('tasks', { class: AsyncTasksRoute }) // lazy load a route class.
 Webpack and Rollup does code splitting })
 }

 const router = new Router({
   routes,
-  outlet: '#app-container', // element where the root routes will be rendered
+  outlet: '#app-container', // element where the root routes will be rendered.
+Can be an HTML element instance, a selector or a function returning a HTML element
   log: true,
   logError: true
 });